-Welcome Parents, Guardians, and Caregivers:
+Dear Parents, Guardians, and Caregivers,

-We are excited for the start of the 2019-2020 school year at the Orange Early Childhood Center!
+We are excited for the start of the 2021-2022 school year at the John Robert Lewis Early Childhood Center (JRLECC)!
 We are partners, jointly dedicated to helping your child grow socially, emotionally, and intellectually.
-Please be reminded that students report for the first day of school on Monday, September 9, 2019.
+Please be reminded that students report for the first day of school on Tuesday, September 7, 2021.
 This school year will be filled with continued opportunities to stretch your child's practice.
 It is going to be a great school year for not only the school level staff but for each of you as well.
-Please see the information below regarding school procedures.
+For the last 15 months, we were immersed in a remote and/or hybrid model, be advised that we are returning to all buildings on September 7th.
+Governor Murphy shared in Executive Order #175 that remote learning would be ending as of June 30, 2021.
+As shared by Superintendent Dr. Fitzhugh, the end of the remote option provided the district the opportunity to plan accordingly for the safe return for all students and staff.
+What did the district do?
+We maintained our mask mandate throughout the summer, continued our temperature checks, and social distancing.